Expected Outcomes for Our Clients

 2. Before release, transition counselors help participants develop specific strategies and identify resources critical to their successful re-entry into the community.

-3. Shortly after release, I/T participants will meet with the Executive Director to receive their employment assignment.
+3. Shortly after release, I/T participants will meet with staff to receive employment services.

 Outcomes and Approach

-The expected outcome of the program is that participants will maintain productive membership in the free community instead of returning to prison.
-This expected outcome is based on I/T’s premise that two conditions must be met if ex-offenders are to avoid returning to crime:
+The expected outcome of the program is that participants will remain productive members of the community instead of returning to prison.
+This expected outcome is based on I/T’s premise that two conditions must be met if formerly incarcerated individuals are to avoid returning to crime:

 1. They must be able to meet their basic needs for economic subsistence and social support.

-2. They must take personal responsibility for living within the moral constraints that society imposes as a condition for continuing participation in the free community.
+2. They must take personal responsibility for living within the moral constraints of society as a condition for continuing participation in the community.
 Such responsibility requires insight into their own patterns of thought and social behavior.

-Interaction Transition believes that these conditions support each other.
-People reconciled with the society that has punished them are more likely than non-reconciled offenders to accept the discipline of going to work, doing without luxuries, curbing temptations, and respecting the rights of others.
-At the same time, ex-offenders with a job, a place to live, and essential life skills for managing successfully in society are more likely to be reconciled than those who find themselves neglected and stigmatized when they return to the streets.
+Interaction Transition believes that formerly incarcerated individuals with a job, a place to live, and essential life skills are more likely to be successful than those who find themselves neglected and stigmatized when they return home.